Man admits killing landlord, lover in her home after she tried to evict him

 Justice Mander allowed the summary of facts to be published after the hearing.

-It can now be revealed that Prakash was a border at Heaney's home and the pair engaged in a sexual relationship but maintained separate bedrooms.
+It can now be revealed that Prakash was a boarder at Heaney's home and the pair engaged in a sexual relationship but maintained separate bedrooms.

-On April 3 the pair were watching a game of rugby together when a headed argument developed.
+On April 3 the pair were watching a game of rugby together when a heated argument developed.

 Heaney then wrote Prakash a letter advising him he had one week to leave the property.